wwng2333/beszel-docs/en/guide/parts/hub-docker-instructions.md

 ::::

-:::: details Click to view instructions for running `docker compose` on Linux
+:::: details Click to view instructions for running `docker compose`

 ::: tip NOTE
 If you prefer to set up containers in a different way, please feel free to do so.